kdgregory/log4j-aws-appenders/docs/tomcat.md

 application's classes and data, and relies on the JVM garbage collector to remove the application from memory.
-However, threads started by the application can interfere with this process: they hold references to application objects, which in turn hold references to the application's class(es), which prevent the JVM from collecting those classes.
+However, threads started by the application can interfere with this process: they hold references to application objects, which in turn hold references to the application's classes, which prevent the JVM from collecting those classes.
 For this reason, when Tomcat undeploys a web application it examines each running thread to determine whether it was started by that application, and warns you if it finds any.

-If you just use Log4J with a `FileAppender` or `ConsoleAppender`, there are no threads to shut down, so you don't need to take any explicit action when undeploying an application.
+When you write logs to files or the console, this is an inline operation, so you don't need to take any explicit action when undeploying an application.
 However, the AWS appenders use a background thread to communicate with AWS, and this background thread runs as long as the appender is alive.
-To stop it you need to explicitly shut down the Log4J framework.
+To stop it you need to explicitly shut down the logging framework.

 ## Solution #1: Use a Context Listener